-Geographically, Upper Mustang is the ideal place to observe Tibetan plateau and culture so, visiting Upper Mustang is like visiting Tibet.
-The trail is wide along the sandy riverbed filled with saligrams (fossilized shell).
-This trek provides spectacular views of whitewashed settlements, ancient palace and the simple monasteries in the rain shadow of Dhaulagiri and Annapurna.
-You can travel over and get a chance to know the real lifestyle of Himalayan people who are not much in the touch with the rest of the world.
+Geographically, Upper Mustang is an ideal place to experience Tibetan plateau culture, akin to visiting Tibet itself.
+The trail follows a wide path along sandy riverbeds dotted with saligrams (fossilized shells).
+This trek offers spectacular views of whitewashed settlements, ancient palaces, and serene monasteries nestled in the rain shadow of Dhaulagiri and Annapurna.
+It’s an opportunity to immerse yourself in the authentic lifestyle of Himalayan people who have had limited contact with the outside world.

-The journey to Mustang starts from Jomsom after taking a scenic flight from Pokhara.
-Landing on the airport in Jomsom will be the spectacular moment for you.
-As, Jomsom is popular for breathtaking Himalayan landscapes, Apple, and strong winds.
-A special trekking permit is required to travel further from Kagbeni and to visit Upper Mustang one must be accompanied by a government-appointed official.
-Then, the trail leads you to the hidden valley of the ancient Buddhist kingdom.
+The journey to Mustang begins in Jomsom, accessible by a scenic flight from Pokhara.
+Landing at Jomsom Airport is a breathtaking moment, renowned for its stunning Himalayan vistas, apple orchards, and strong winds.
+A special trekking permit is required to proceed beyond Kagbeni, and visiting Upper Mustang necessitates being accompanied by a government-appointed official.
+The trail then leads into the secluded valley of this ancient Buddhist kingdom.

-Mustang a whole different world on its own with very distinct landscape and culture compared to other regions of Nepal.
-Here we have listed Top 5 highlights of Mustang region:
+Mustang stands as a distinct world of its own, boasting a unique landscape and culture compared to other regions of Nepal.
+Here are the top 5 highlights of the Mustang region:

 Muktinath is a sacred place for both Hindus and Buddhists Pilgrims.
 Thousands of Hindu devotees from Nepal and India visit the Muktinath shrine every year.
 Jomsom- Muktinath trek offers a picturesque scenery.
 It is said the bathing in the waters from 108 cow’s head spigots here guarantees salvation after death.
 It is also famous for its cold springs, Vishnu temple, ancient fossils, and Jwalamai (Goddess of Fire) Temple and natural gas jets that provide Muktinath’s famous eternal flame.